 XI.
-RAINI ERAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact ۸۱.
-IVIIIV ERAL RESOURCES.
-Would the project. a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? $\boxtimes$ b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? $\boxtimes$ Discussion on: a/b.
-Mitigatio a/b.
+MIN IERAL RESOURCES.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \boxtimes a/b.
 Historically, the two most valuable mineral commodities in Napa County in economic terms have been mercury and mineral water.
 More recently, building stone and aggregate have become economically valuable.
-Mines and Mineral Deposits mapping included in the Napa County Baseline Data Report ( Mines and Mineral Deposits , BDR Figure 2-2) indicates that there are no known mineral resources nor any locally important mineral resource recovery sites located on or near the project site.
+Mines and Mineral Deposits mapping included in the Napa County Baseline Data Report (Mines and Mineral Deposits, BDR Figure 2-2) indicates that there are no known mineral resources nor any locally important mineral resource recovery sites located on or near the project site.
 No impact would occur.
-Mitigation Measures: None required.
-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XII.
-NOIS SE.
-Would the project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?

-Potentially Significant Impact Significant With Mitigation Incorporation Less Than Significant Impact No Impact b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? $\boxtimes$ a/b.
+XII.
+NO ISE.
+Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? \boxtimes b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes a/b.
 The project will result in a temporary increase in noise levels during project construction.
 Construction activities will be limited to daylight hours using properly muffled vehicles.
 Noise generated during this time is not anticipated to be significant.
 The project would not result in potentially significant temporary construction noise impacts or operational impacts.
-The nearest offsite residence is located approximately 760 feet to the east of the proposed winery building.
+The nearest offsite residence is located on the hillside, approximately 750 feet to the east of the existing winery building, across Silverado Trail.
 Given the proximity to the residential neighbors, there is a relatively low potential for impacts related to construction noise to result in a significant impact.
-Furthermore, construction activities would generally occur during the period of 7 AM to 7 PM, five days a week, during normal hours of human activity.
+Furthermore, construction activities would generally occur during the period of 7 AM to 7 PM on weekdays, during normal hours of human activity.
 All construction activities will be conducted in compliance with the Napa County Noise Ordinance (Napa County Code Chapter 8.16).
 The proposed project will not result in long-term significant construction noise impacts.
 The standard noise condition of approval applied to use permits is as follows: